pangers/SetupLaptop/README.md

 ## Other

-- Set up SSH key on new laptop for GitHub
+- Set up SSH key on new laptop for GitHub as shown [here](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)